 MPCA coverage in the Mediterranean currently stands at 8.3%, there is clear need therefore to establish new MCPAs and to expand existing networks if the region is to advance towards meeting this ambitious post-2020 target.
 It is further essential that this increase in coverage coincides with a more balanced representation across countries, sub-regions and depths and includes areas beyond national jurisdiction.
-In addition, and in keeping with regional and sub-regional targets, there is a need to enhance the protection measures of MCPAs and to consider identifying or establishing MCPAs or core zones within MCPAs with stricter / stronger / even stronger protection measures, for example, no-entry, no-take and no-fishing zones.
-Identifying important areas for protection, documenting and sharing knowledge between Contracting Parties and enhanced transboundary cooperation, will be essential actions under this pillar if outputs and outcomes are to be achieved.
+In addition, and in keeping with regional and sub-regional targets, there is a need where appropriate to enhance the protection measures of MCPAs and to consider identifying or establishing MCPAs or core zones within MCPAs with enhanced protection measures, for example, no-entry, no-take and no-fishing zones.